lucyzhao1999/ucla-19F-stats101C/README.md

 The project is a Kaggle competition for predicting the winning team based on previous basketball data of size 9520* 218.

-Our team tried models with many different techniques including neural network, logistic regression, LDA, KNN, Ridge, Random Forest, and SVM, together with some feature engineering.
-The final project file here is the code of our final model using SVM, which achieved the best Kaggle performance.
+Our team tried models with many different techniques including neural network, logistic regression, LDA, KNN, Ridge, Random Forest, and SVM, together with some feature engineering procedures.
+The final project file here is the code of our final model using SVM, which achieved the best Kaggle performance among our 25 models.

 ## Production& Relative Topics